Sign in to review this food160 likes

 (Not you?
 Keep scrolling!)

 View Other Ingredients for SummerCranberry Juice is recommended for Summer.
-Check out these other Summer ingredients here.
+Check out these other Summer foods here.

 John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, including his public service work in South Asia.
 John's commitment to the detailed study of digestive disorders reflects his zeal to get down to the roots of the problem.
 His hope and belief in the capacity of each & every client to improve their quality of life is nothing short of a personal passion.
 John's creativity in the kitchen and delight in cooking for others comes from his family oriented upbringing.
 In addition to his certification in Ayurveda, John holds a bachelor's degree in mathematics from Harvard University.